Content Analysis for Research – Types & Its Importance with Example

 Step 4th – Content coding:

-You for performing the content-coding is required to record all relevant information in their suitable categories.
+You for performing the content-coding is need to record all relevant information in their suitable categories.

 Step 5th – Analysis of outcome and Making conclusion It is a phase:

-where you are required to examine the information gathered, by doing so you will able to identify pastern and make a conclusion.
+where you need to examine the information by doing so you will able to identify pastern and make a conclusion.